parrt/msds501/notes/files.md

 # Loading files

 The goal of this lecture-lab is to learn how to extract data from files on your laptop's disk.
 We'll load words from a text file and numbers from data files.
 Along the way, will learn more about filenames and paths to files.
-To make loading data meaningful, we'll also learn how to generate histograms from data files using [matplotlib](https://matplotlib.org/).
+The first two elements of our generic analytics program template says to acquire data and then load it into a data structure:

+1. Acquire data, which means finding a suitable file or collecting data from the web and storing in a file
+2. Load data from disk and place into memory organized into data structures

+For now, we'll satisfy the first step by just downloading ready-made data files from the web by hand.
+In [MSAN692 -- Data Acquisition](https://github.com/parrt/msan692), we'll learn all about how to pull data from the web programmatically.
+This lecture focuses on the second step in the analytics program template.

 ## What are files?